cjherman6/capstone/README.md

 ![negative](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/activation_negative.png)

 ##### Figure C
-_Since the it is light in the upper row, and light in the lower row, they cancel each other out and there is no activation_
+_Since it's light in the upper row, and light in the lower row, they cancel each other out and there is no activation (thus, the zero)_
 ![non-activation](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/not_activation.png)

 A great example of how this works can be found here: